Azure/bicep-reps/active/0000-bicep-version-pinning.md

 However, the SemVer spec does not include a standard for expressing version ranges.

-Inspired by the [npm version range specification](https://docs.npmjs.com/cli/v6/using-npm/semver), the following outlines the version syntaxes we will use for Bicep:
+The following details the syntax we will use for Bicep:

 **1. Exact version syntax**